 - What is the role of the facilitator in the debriefing of the scenario?

-Creation of a clinical scenario with Body Interact
+Creation of a virtual clinical scenario with Body Interact

 Professor César García-Sánchez also emphasized the relevance of metacognition and how it is connected to stages of regulation of knowledge organization and regulation of the cognitive process (stages 9 and 10 in image 1).